Last Updated: 03 February, 2026

 By receiving just 51.2% of the votes, Amendment 2 was narrowly passed by Missouri voters on November 5, 2024.
 For years, the state had been trying to get legalized sports betting off the ground, with pro sports teams and gambling companies raising over $40 million for the cause.
 Amendment 2 took effect on November 5th, allowing sports betting to be launched on December 1, 2025.
 Before that, Missouri bettors could only use DFS products.
 In 2016, the state passed the Missouri Fantasy Consumer Protection Act, which allowed DFS products to obtain operating licenses.

 Since then, the state has welcomed eight DFS operators, including Underdog, OwnersBox, DraftKings, FanDuel, and more.
-Social sportsbooks are also authorized to operate, so residents of the Show Me State have access to the Fliff Sportsbook, along with the seven licensed sportsbooks that are fresh on the scene thanks to Amendment 2.
+Social sportsbooks are also authorized to operate, so residents of the Show Me State have access to the Fliff Sportsbook, along with the eight licensed sportsbooks that are fresh on the scene thanks to Amendment 2.

 Cornhole, once a casual backyard or tailgating pastime, has experienced a significant transformation into a competitive sport with organized tournaments and professional leagues.
 The American Cornhole League (ACL) has been instrumental in this transition, elevating the game's profile and competitiveness.
 This surge in popularity has opened avenues for sports betting, with platforms like DraftKings recognizing cornhole's potential in the wagering market.